sig-gis/SEPAL-CEO/docs_OpenMRV/BIOTA.rst

 -   Above-ground biomass change
 -   Classified forest change types (deforestation, degradation, etc)

-In this exercise, we will generate a biomass and a forest change map, however you should be able to generate any desired outputs.

 More information can be found online at https://www.smfm-project.com/.

 2. Learning objectives